 How Are Essential Oils Different from Regular Plant Oils?

 You have probably come across a label reading ‘Carrier Oil’.
 But do you know-how are those different from essential oils.
+Read more about reading labels the right way on products here.
 Carrier oils are vegetable oils derived from the seeds, kernels, or nuts of a plant.
 Popular examples of carrier oils include Coconut, Jojoba, Avocado, and Rosehip amongst others.
 Unlike essential oils, these oils are very stable.

 For topical application, essential oils are diluted with carrier oils (you can say that carrier oils ‘carry’ essential oils into the skin).